velizhask/KADA-Connect-be/README.md

 # KADA Connect Backend

-A Node.js/Express backend API for the KADA Connect microsite - a platform connecting KADA (Korea-ASEAN Digital Academy) trainees with participating companies for the Industry Visit event.
+A Node.js/Express backend API for the KADA Connect platform - connecting tech talent (students and trainees) with job opportunities in Indonesia.

 ## Overview

-KADA Connect serves as a bridge between trainees and companies, enabling:
+KADA Connect serves as a comprehensive talent-matching platform, enabling:
-- Companies to discover and explore trainee profiles
+- Companies to discover and explore tech talent profiles
-- Trainees to find and research participating companies
+- Students and trainees to find career opportunities
-- Professional networking and hiring opportunities
+- Professional networking and hiring connections
-- Industry insights and trends
+- Industry insights and tech trends analysis

 ## Features